Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Concluding remarks

 \section{Concluding remarks}

-We propose a novel approach to the analysis and design of traffic control for dynamic flow networks suffering cyber-physical disruptions.
-First, we apply piecewise-deterministic Markov process to modeling disruptions and their impacts on network dynamics.
-Then, a stability condition (Theorem~\ref{thm_stable}) is derived with the Lyapunov-based method.
-By slightly changing the Lyapunov function, we derive a stronger stability condition (Proposition~\ref{prp_1}).
-The stability analysis contributes to two specific controls.
-The first one can attain expected-min-cut capacity of the network if the disruptions are observable (Theorem~\ref{thm_observable}); the second one can attain min-expected-cut capacity if all the links have infinite storage space (Theorem~\ref{thm_infinite}).
-For the general case, we also propose a density-dependent control whose lower-bounded throughput is guaranteed (Theorem~\ref{thm_general}).
-The discussion shows density-dependent control is more practical, but the numerical example also demonstrates its vulnerability to the cyber disruptions.
+This paper investigates resiliency and control design of dynamic flow networks suffering cyber-physical disruptions.
+First, we apply piecewise-deterministic Markov process to modeling disruptions and their impacts on networks.
+Then, a set of stability criteria are proposed with the physical insights into flow networks.
+We also simplify these criteria with the monotone network dynamics.
+The stability conditions enable the measurement of resiliency in terms of throughput.
+They also contribute to two specific resiliency-by-design controls.
+The first one attains the min-expected-cut capacity if every link has infinite storage space; the second one attains the expected-min-cut capacity if the disruptions decrease maximum sending and/or receiving flows.
+In the general case, we propose a density-dependent control with a lower-bounded throughput.
+Our numerical examples show that the stability condition can yield tight lower bounds of resiliency scores and enhance resiliency by designing control laws that raise the lower bounds.

-This work can serve as the basis for multiple future studies.
-First, applying stability condition involves constrained nonlinear optimization.
-Thus, it is worthwhile finding efficient numerical heuristics methods, especially for large-scale networks.
-Second, the optimal density-dependent control still remains to be addressed.
-Finally, the modeling technique and stability analysis can be customized and applied to more specific problems, such as resilient ramp metering. \begin{appendix}
+This work can serve as a basis for multiple future studies.
+First, our sufficient stability conditions only yield lower bounds of throughput.
+It is tempting to derive upper bounds by investigating the necessary conditions.
+Besides, this paper exploits the property of monotone flow networks to reduce the computation costs of verifying our stability conditions.
+However, monotone dynamics could be unavailable in multi-commodity networks \cite{nilsson2014resilience}.
+It is worthwhile considering networks with weaker properties, such as mixed monotonicity \cite{como2017resilient}.
+Finally, this paper formulates the control design problem for the whole network.
+Solving it for large-scale networks could not be easy.
+Thus how to design control laws with guaranteed performances but only using a part of links/nodes is worth investigating. \begin{appendix}